From Idea to Action

 When all behaviors combine

-Founders who act within 10 minutes, iterate 2-3 times intentionally, define a specific customer, and solve a daily pain show an 89% execution rate — vs. 8% for those who do none.
+Founders who act within 10 minutes, iterate 2-3 times intentionally, define a specific customer, and solve a recurring pain show an 35% build-action rate — vs. 16% for those who do none (2.3× higher).

-Founders who exhibit all four key behaviors show 89% execution rate — vs. 8% baseline.
+Founders who exhibit all four key behaviors show 35% execution rate — vs. 16% for founders who exhibit none.

 CONCLUSION